 Free HIV Testing

 We offer free, confidential and compassionate HIV testing onsite.
-Get tested at our Sexual Health Clinic.
+Get tested at DAP Heath's Orange Clinic.
 Support is here if you need it.

 An estimated 1.1 million people in the United States are living with HIV, including about 162,500 people who are unaware of their status.
 Nearly 40% of new HIV infections are transmitted by people who do not know they have the virus.
 For people with undiagnosed HIV, testing is the first step in maintaining a healthy life and reducing the spread of HIV.

 CDC recommends everyone between the ages of 13 and 64 get tested for HIV at least once.

 Getting an HIV test is the only way to know if you have HIV.
 Our knowledgeable, experienced, certified HIV Test Counselors will conduct the test and can answer your questions in a confidential setting.
 Whether your results are negative or positive, they can provide information and referrals to help you to stay safe and stay healthy.

 If you were HIV-negative the last time you were tested, the test was more than one year ago, and you can answer yes to any of the following questions, then you should get an HIV test as soon as possible:

 - Are you a man who has had sex with another man?